Tdm9/Bayesian-Modulation/README.md

 -https://towardsdatascience.com/feed-forward-neural-networks-c503faa46620
 -https://dzone.com/articles/the-very-basic-introduction-to-feed-forward-neural

-# CNN (Convolutional Neural Networks) VS RNN(Recurrent neural networks)

-In some cases like Image Recognition on which the set of input/output nodes are static basically on every time independent problem CNN is at most the optimal Neural Network option, with the introduction of time as variable RNN comes in handy.
-Output for a given input is now not only based on the input at a given time, but also the inputs that came previously.

 # Redes de convolução: Introdução

 Na área de redes neuronais, CNN (redes de convolução) são uma das principais categorias para análise e classificação de imagens, como tal o uso deste tipo de rede torna-se bastante reincidente quando o objetivo é detetar objetos, reconhecer individuos ou até ler textos manuscritos.